Penticton Pursuits: Unveiling 20 Exciting Things to Explore and Experience

 S.S.
 Sicamous Paddle Steamer Inland Marine Heritage Museum, Penticton, BC.
 Canada

 The luxurious Stern Wheeler SS Sicamous was constructed in 1914 and used by locals to ferry supplies to remote places along the banks of the enormous Okanagan Lake.
 The boat, which supplied food and evening beverages while cruising around the lakes, was revered by the residents of Penticton.
-It is still standing today and serves as a historical attraction and museum.
+It still stands today and serves as a historical attraction and museum.

 Every day, the S.S.
 Sicamous would travel along and around Okanagan Lake, stopping at 14 predetermined locations en route to Vernon at the lake’s far end.